platformer/typst-algorithms/examples/examples.typ

-// check out algo.typ to see all the options
+// check out the README to see all the options
 // for algo and code
-#import "algo.typ": algo, i, d, comment, code
+#import "../algo.typ": algo, i, d, comment, code

 #algo(